Configure content caching

 -

-- in the browser - the time for which the browser can cache the response after it is received from the CDN.
+2xx— retention time for successful responses; 3xx— retention time for redirects;4xx— retention time for client errors;5xx— retention time for server errors;- in browser — the time the browser can cache a response after receiving it from the CDN.

 -

-If you want to override the content source's settings to your own, check the Ignore Cache Control Headers checkbox.
+To override the content source settings with your own, check the Ignore cache control headers checkbox.
 The CDN will ignore

-Cache-ControlandExpiresheaders that contain caching information that the content source may include in the response. -
+Cache-ControlandExpiresheaders that contain caching information from the content source. -

-If the content source responds with an error, the user can get the latest cached version of the content (Use Stale).
-While the source is unavailable, pages of the site may not be displayed completely: for example, not all images, videos or stylesheets may work.
-In this case, CDN servers will check its availability with each new request:
+If the content source returns an error, the user can receive the last cached version of the content (Use Stale).
+While the source is unavailable, site pages may not display correctly: for example, some images, videos, or stylesheets may not work.
+CDN servers will check the availability of the source with each new request:

-- if the error persists, CDN servers will give the last cached content with the
+- if the error persists, CDN servers will serve the last cached content with the

-Cache: Staleheader; - If the source is restored, the CDN will cache the latest version of the file.
+Cache: Staleheader; - if the source functionality is restored, the CDN server will cache the fresh version of the file.

-To give content from the cache when source errors occur:
+To serve content from cache on source errors:

 -